 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 I also participate in additional affiliate programs.
 Please read my full disclosure here.

 If you think hummus is just for dipping, think again!
 This hummus pasta salad combines store-bought roasted red pepper hummus with gluten-free pasta, arugula, carrots, artichoke hearts, tomatoes and olives for an easy and flavorful spring or summer side dish.
-Serve this vegan pasta salad with your favorite veggie burgers, barbecue tofu, tempeh, grilled portobello mushroom sandwiches and more!
+Serve this vegan side with your favorite veggie burgers, barbecue tofu, tempeh, grilled portobello mushroom sandwiches and more!